Flooristics, LLC

 Share Button

-What is a 3-4-5 triangle and how can it help flooring inspectors?
+What is a 3-4-5 triangle, and how can it help flooring inspectors?

-It’s no secret that flooring installers and contractors need to be comfortable with math in order to do a good job.
+It’s no secret that flooring installers and contractors need to be comfortable with math to do a good job.
 Many of them have discovered some extremely useful formulas to implement to make sure they are accurate in what they are doing.
 When they are trying to determine if an angle is a right angle, they can turn to this specialized rule.

 The 3-4-5 triangle can be used to show whether or not a corner of a room is indeed 90 degrees.
 First, the installer needs to measure along one of the walls of the corner for about 3 feet.
 Then, they should measure along the other wall for 4 feet.
 If the diagonal between these points is 5 feet, then the corner must be a square angle.
 Rather than depend on guesswork or estimations, the 3-4-5 triangle will provide excellent confirmation that they are indeed working with proper angles.